At precisely 9 am, a sixteen-seater van pulls up in front of the Pen and Parchment Inn in Stratford-upon-Avon where I stayed the night.

 Conclusion

-One of the best things about traveling in France is just being in France.
-People are friendly and helpful, particularly if you attempt to speak French, the food is almost always wonderful, and a great deal of the French countryside is drop-dead gorgeous.
+People are friendly and helpful, particularly if you attempt to speak French; the food is almost always wonderful; and a great deal of the French countryside is drop-dead gorgeous.

-Most of our fondest memories of our travels in France are of great meals we’ve shared and the scenic drives and walks we’ve taken through the countryside.
-Slow down, make time to smell the lavender, and enjoy!
+Most of my fondest memories of my travels in France are of great meals I’ve shared with my husband, and the scenic drives and walks we’ve taken through the countryside.

 Here are some more posts about traveling in France: